 At the center of an anorexia diagnosis sits the issue of control.
 Someone with anorexia may feel that they have no control over their life and everyday events, but they can control what they eat and how they see themselves.

 Symptoms of Anorexia Nervosa

-- Exaggerated weight loss
+- Extreme weight loss

-- Thin, unhealthy looking hair
+- Thinning and unhealthy hair

-- Extreme fatigue
+- Extreme and excessive exercise

 - Low blood pressure

 If you think these symptoms fit you or someone you love, it’s a good idea to seek immediate medical attention.
 They can help you with a diagnosis.
 If you go too long without treatment, you can cause permanent damage to your body and possibly death.

 Signs Your Loved One Has Anorexia

 If someone you love has anorexia, they might be trying to cover up the worst of the symptoms.
 They don’t want to seek help and don’t want to worry you.
 However, there are warning signs of anorexia, and they include: